-The Central Plains Water Enhancement Scheme is a community irrigation scheme which will provide water to an irrigable area of 60,000Ha within a command area of over 100,000Ha of the Canterbury Plains between the Southern Alps to the west, State Highway I and the Waimakariri and Rakaia Rivers.
+The Central Plains Water Enhancement Scheme is a community irrigation scheme that was established in 2003, it employees around 30 professional staff and is governed by a Board of 9 Directors.
+When the Scheme is finished being built (September 2018) it will have the capacity to provide water to an irrigable area of 60,000ha within a command area of over 100,000ha of the Canterbury Plains between the Southern Alps to the west, State Highway 1 and the Waimakariri and Rakaia Rivers.

-The scheme, which will be built in stages, will utilise run-of-river water from both the Rakaia and Waimakariri rivers supported by stored water from Lake Coleridge.
+The Scheme is being built in stages and they are described as Stage 1, Stage 2 and Sheffield.
+The Scheme will utilise run-of-river water from both the Rakaia and Waimakariri rivers supported by stored water from Lake Coleridge.

-With a current estimated construction cost of $385 million (excluding on-farm costs), the Central Plains Water Scheme is a significant construction project for the South Island.
+With a current estimated project cost of around $450 million (excluding on-farm costs), the Central Plains Water Scheme is a significant construction project for the South Island.